Relationship Communication

 Practicing gratitude can gradually rewire your thought process—making you happier, more tuned in to your partner, more empathic and open to communication.
 Plus it can enhance your sex life by shifting you into a giving mindset.

-But how do you build a healthy gratitude habit?
+build a healthy gratitude habit?
 I’m so glad you asked...

 Sex Talk: 3 Mistakes to Avoid